Find all the most interesting Ronnie O'Sullivan betting odds for the World Championships in 2025.

 Jeffbet | 4/1 | Play at Jeffbet |

-Learn more about World Championship favourites and see our predictions for each on our dedicated Snooker World Championship betting -page.
+Learn more about Snooker World Championship betting and see our predictions for each on our Snooker World Championship betting -page.

 Ronnie O'Sullivan has participated in the World Snooker Championship every year since 1993.
 This is an incredible achievement and highlights his remarkable career at the top of the sport.